peterjc/galaxy_blast/tools/make_nr/README.rst

 ======= ======================================================================
 Version Changes
 ------- ----------------------------------------------------------------------
-v0.0.2  - Fixed bug writing files when there were no duplicates v0.0.1  - Added option to sort merged IDs, and support for gzipped files v0.0.0  - Initial version (not published to main Galaxy Tool Shed)
+v0.0.3  - Updated to latest Biopython on BioContainers (Biopython 1.73) v0.0.2  - Fixed bug writing files when there were no duplicates v0.0.1  - Added option to sort merged IDs, and support for gzipped files v0.0.0  - Initial version (not published to main Galaxy Tool Shed)